moopie/media-server-podman/README.md

 - radarr
 - overseerr
 - qbittorrent
-- prowlerr
+- prowlarr
-- flareserverr
+- flaresolverr

 ### Notes

 - qbittorrent uses port `9091` for WEBUI due to historical reasons (it was used by transmission-bt)
 - Cool list of trackers for qbittorrent: https://github.com/ngosang/trackerslist/
-- flareserverr is required to bypass solarflare ddos protections
+- flaresolverr is required to bypass cloudflare ddos protections

 ### Usage